Qualis/www-qual-is/_posts/engineering-manager-first-90-day-okr.md

 3. I have documented and shared at least **1** version of a vision statement for the engineering function.
 4. I have documented and communicated at least **1** version of our engineering function core values that align with **100%** of our business objectives.
 5. I have documented and circulated at least **1** version of a cultural norms guide within the organization.
-6. I have made our engineering function’s cultural norms and values publicly visible to the broader business through at least **1** internal communication channel.
+6. I have made our engineering function's cultural norms and values publicly visible to the broader business through at least **1** internal communication channel.

 ### Objective 7 - We Understand the Architecture and Technology to Utilize to Meet Our Objectives